 The goal of these gifting programs is awareness.
 If you see Jessica and Kelly and Kerri and Chrissy all in the same item you're going to be more likely to look into the product.
 When you see a body you can relate to in it, you're even more interested.
 And even though I am one of the influencers part of this campaign, it influenced me to shop Printfresh again and to write this review for you.

 As a reminder, if you want to shop and get 15% off, use WARDROBE_OXYGEN at checkout on your Printfresh order!

 I thank you if you choose to click one of these generic links before making your purchase so I get credit.
 Not only do I get a small commission, but Printfresh will also know that Wardrobe Oxygen's Printfresh review was the reason you chose to shop.
+For more information on affiliate links, you can read this piece on how blogs make money.
 I pride myself on my honest and thorough reviews and thank you for taking the time to read them!